For an exciting holiday ever, you can now head up to Thailand and get a certificate of scuba diving

 I am graduated!

 I did it!
 Spent my New Year in a foreign country and got a wonderful time and a marvelous gift.
-Being away home in New Year was not too bad, I had my most memorable holiday.
+Being away from home in New Year was not too bad, I had my most memorable holiday.

 Not to mention, I’m now a fan of scuba diving.
 I’ll book a travel to Thailand again to discover other dive locations.
 My next trip would be Koh Phi Phi, I’ve heard many things about this magical island.